ChibiOS/ChibiOS/testhal/STM32/STM32F3xx/WDG/readme.txt

 ** The Demo **

-The application demonstrates the use of the STM32F3xx USB driver.
+The application demonstrates the use of the STM32F3xx WDG driver.

+** Board Setup **

+None.

 ** Build Procedure **